 As a member of council, it will be your duty to establish policy for your municipality.
 It is the job of the administration to implement the policy direction.
 Alberta municipalities have competent and dedicated administrators.
-The chief administrative officer (CAO) is often said to be the only direct employee of Council, and you will rely on the support, advice and assistance of your CAO if you are to be an effective member of council.
-The CAO's training, experience and understanding of how and why things have developed the way they have will be an important resource for you.
+The chief administrative officer is the only employee of Council, and you will rely on the support, advice, and assistance of your CAO if you are to be an effective member of council.
+The CAO's training, experience, and understanding of how and why things have developed the way they have will be an important resource for you.

-How else can I prepare?
+How Else Can I Prepare?

-The best way to find out what the job is all about is to spend some time reading relevant municipal documents and talking to current members of council.
-You may also wish to:
+The best way to find out what the job is all about is to spend some time reading council agendas and minutes, and talking to current members of council.

-- familiarize yourself with local bylaws and municipal legislation; - read council agendas and minutes; - observe council meetings from the gallery; and - talk to municipal staff to find out what other information is available.
+- Familiarize yourself with local bylaws and municipal legislation; - Read council agendas and minutes; - Sit in the gallery at council meetings; and - Talk to municipal staff to find out what other information is available.

 It is common practice in many municipalities to publish a prospective candidate's information guide.
-These guides will provide valuable insight into time commitments, practices and expectations of holding office in that municipality.
+These guides will provide valuable insight into time commitments, practices, and expectations of holding office in that municipality.